Klu raises $1.7M to empower AI Teams

 What are some common methods for reasoning with knowledge?

-There are many methods for reasoning with knowledge in AI, but some of the most common are:
+There are several common methods for reasoning with knowledge in the field of Knowledge Representation and Reasoning (KRR):

 What are some common issues with knowledge representation and reasoning?